int3/dsjt/README.md

 # Dead Simple Java Tracer

-Prints a text stream of the non-native called methods to standard output.
+Prints a text stream of non-native method entry, return, and exception handling events.

 I hacked this together because most of the Java method tracers that I found online wouldn't build for me (on OS X) or wouldn't work with the latest versions